🛍 Black Friday Sale: Massive DISCOUNT + $15K+ in Partner Offers!

 7 Check Schema Tab Settings

-Make sure that the Schema Module is enabled on your site by navigating to Rank Math SEO → Dashboard section from your WordPress dashboard.
+Make sure that the Schema Module is enabled on your site by navigating to the Rank Math SEO → Dashboard section from your WordPress dashboard.

 Enable Schema module